ruanken/ruanken/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on my self-development on the programation word
+- 🌱 I’m currently learning a looot of python
+- 👯 I’m looking to collaborate on anything, just to get some experience
+- 📫 How to reach me: just say hii
+- 😄 Pronouns: He/Him
+- ⚡ Fun fact: i'm Otaku and a Gamer, and also, i love cars

 <!--
 **ruanken/ruanken** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.